Scale-Out File Server for Application Data Overview

 Scale-Out File Servers are ideal for server application storage.
 Some examples of server applications that can store their data on a scale-out file share are listed below:

 To use a scale-out file share as a library share, first add a library server (likely a virtual machine) with a local share or no shares at all.
-Then when you add a library share, choose a file share that's hosted on a scale-out file server.
+Then when you add a library share, choose a file share that’s hosted on a scale-out file server.
 This share should be VMM-managed and created exclusively for use by the library server.
 Also make sure to install the latest updates on the scale-out file server.
-For more information about adding VMM library servers and library shares, see Add profiles to the VMM library.
+For more information about adding VMM library servers and library shares, see How to Add a VMM Library Server or VMM Library Share.
 For a list of currently available hotfixes for File and Storage Services, see Microsoft Knowledge Base article 2899011.

 Some users, such as information workers, have workloads that have a greater impact on performance.
 For example, operations like opening and closing files, creating new files, and renaming existing files, when performed by multiple users, have an impact on performance.
 If a file share is enabled with continuous availability, it provides data integrity, but it also affects the overall performance.
 Continuous availability requires that data writes through to the disk to ensure integrity in the event of a failure of a cluster node in a Scale-Out File Server.
 Therefore, a user that copies several large files to a file server can expect significantly slower performance on continuously available file share.

 Features included in this scenario